 Sooo, how do I get the 110 Volt AC to run my coffee maker?

 There are many ways to approach this.
-Basically, there are 2 types of electricity that you have access and use of - 12 Volt DC and 110 Volt Ac.
+Basically, there are 2 types of electricity that you have access and use of - 12 Volt DC and 110 Volt AC.
 Let's assume you are not hooked up to any city power, for discussion purposes.

 The 12 Volt DC electricity is for the simple things.
 It will directly run the small lights within your RV, your Water Pump, all safety warning devices ( Smoke, CO2 detectors, etc.) and some appliances.
-While you are using these various devices, it typically is a small amount of electricity being used so the batteries will provide power for a long time. during this time, you decide you want a cup of coffee from a coffee maker that will only work on 110 Volts AC.
+While you are using these various devices, it typically is a small amount of electricity being used so the batteries will provide power for a long time.
+Soooo, during this time, you decide you want a cup of coffee from a coffee maker that will only work on 110 Volts AC.
 Since we are not hooked up to any outside source of power, how do you do that?

-There is a device called an Inverter/Converter that will take that same 12 volts DC from your coach batteries and change it to 110 volts AC.
+There is a device called an Inverter/Converter that will take that same 12 volts DC from your coach batteries and convert it to 110 volts AC.
 Hence, you can make coffee with that 110 volt AC appliance.

 The Inverter/Converter must be turned on to do this, however.
 When you turn on this device, the 12 volt battery will still provide power to your lights, etc. BUT, it will also provide power through the Inverter/Converter to now be 110 Volts AC for that coffee maker.
 With that device on, all your standard 110 plugs will be "live" and providing 110 Volts AC.
 Now is the time to run your computer, if you need to.
 However, if you use a large screen to view it (or a TV), it may use up too much power, too quickly.

-When you turn the device off, no power will go to the 110 volt plugs - no coffee!
+When you turn the converter/inverter off, no power will go to the 110 volt plugs - no coffee!
 Notice, we haven't talked about charging up that battery.
 All we are doing is draining it.
 When you are using your batteries to provide that 110 Volts AC, it will use up their capacity to function quicker.
 Also, notice we are using a "small" appliance.

 You will not be able to run large appliances like the air conditioner(s) or the microwave.
 They just take too much energy to operate - especially to start them, too much a current draw from that battery system.